rkbright/richardbright.me/_posts/2021-02-20-using-github-for-coments.md

 Tired of paying for a commenting service?
 If you're using Jekyll, this article is a quick walk through to show one way you can add comments to your blog using GitHub issues.

-You'll need to implement 4 things:
+You'll need to **implement 4 things**:

   1) add a file that maps your post permalink to the GitHub issue

   2) add a `comment.html` file to your `_includes` folder that will call the GitHub API and render comments

   3) add a script that will generate and update comments

   4) add a `comments.css` file to format how comments are rendered

 ### **Mapping your post to a GitHub**

 I have a `_data` folder in my directory tree and is where I placed the mapping file.
 Please note that the permalink in this file should match the permalink in your post front matter.
 Also do not forget to update the `issueLink` and `apiLink` variables below to match your GitHub account and repo.

 `commentsrefs.yml`

         /post-1-permalink/: 1
         /post-2-permalink//: 2